isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 `Parcel Identifier`: The official 9-digit number on the land title that uniquely identifies a parcel of land in BC `Land Title Number`: Refers to the registration/document number assigned to a specific title or transaction in the land title office
-`Land Assessment Code`: Used internally for property classification in assessment
+`Land Assessment Code`: Used internally for property classification in assessment `Rental offset`: When a lender uses portion of the rental income to offset the borrower's mortgage payment obligation